sixhobbits/coding-with-replit/manuscript/13-building-a-discord-bot-with-python-and-repl-it.md

 from keep_alive import keep_alive
 ```

-And at the bottom of `main.py` start up the web server just before you start up the bot.
-The last three lines of `main.py` should be:
+In `main.py` we need to start up the web server just before you start up the bot.
+Add these three lines to `main.py`, just before the line with `token = os.environ.get("DISCORD_BOT_SECRET")`:

 ```python
 keep_alive()